The one-station bike repositioning problem: Notation and problem definition

 \section{Notation and problem definition}

-Let us consider a bike-station (\textit{\STATION} from now on) with known capacity $C$ and initial stock level $s^{(0)}\in[0,C]$ at time $t^{(0)}$.
-Let the time horizon consist of $m$ time instants $t^{(h)}$ indexed with $h\in T=\{1,\ldots,m\}$, where $t^{(h-1)}<t^{(h)}$ for all $h=1,\ldots,m$, and let us call epochs the indices $h\in T$.
-The \STATION\ receives at epoch $h$ a known request of net bike flow (difference between rentals and returns) $d^{(h)}$, where $d^{(h)}>0$ represents an incoming net flow and $d^{(h)}<0$ represents an outgoing net flow.
-We call this net flow the \textit{system flow}.
+Let us consider a bike-station (\textit{\STATION} from now on) with known capacity $C$ and initial stock level $\SZERO\in[0,C]$ at time $t^{(0)}$.
+Let the time horizon consist of $m$ time instants $t^{(h)}$ indexed with $h\in T=\{1,\ldots,m\}$, where $t^{(h-1)}<t^{(h)}$ for all $h=1,\ldots,m$, and let us call \textit{epochs} the indices $h\in T$.
+The \STATION\ receives at epoch $h$ a known request of \textit{net flow} of bikes (difference between rentals and returns) $d^{(h)}$, where $d^{(h)}>0$ represents an incoming net flow and $d^{(h)}<0$ represents an outgoing net flow.